hrsetyono/edje-markdown-editor/README.md

 - **`tools`** (array) - Specify the order of buttons.
 The example above already include all supported buttons.

+### Known Bugs

+- In Firefox, you can't undo the tag insertion.
+This is due to this [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1220696)

 ### Credit

 This is a fork of [MarkdownEditor](https://github.com/hrsetyono/MarkdownEditor) with added features like List and Inline Code.
 So big thanks to [Digital Nature](https://github.com/digitalnature) for creating an awesome basis for this library.